 Remove the bowl from the freezer.
-Slowly add the cold buttermilk to to the flour mixture and incorporate with a spoon.
+Slowly add the cold buttermilk to the flour mixture and incorporate with a spoon.
 Plop the dough onto the counter and begin to gently knead with your hands.
 The dough should start to stick together quickly.
 If it does not come together within 7 or 8 kneads, slowly add one tbsp of cold water at a time.
-You want to knead as few times as possible, and limit the amount of water that you add.
+You want to knead as little as possible and limit the amount of water that you add.
 Kneading will form gluten, as will adding more water.
-Gluten contributes to elasticity, which is not a desired characteristic in crust.
+Gluten contributes to elasticity, which is not a desired characteristic in the crust.
 Once kneaded, divide in two and roll into disks.
 Wrap in Saran and place in the fridge for 30 minutes.
 This will help relax the gluten and make it easier to roll out.

 While the dough is chilling, start by peeling, cubing and boiling the potatoes.
 Once the potatoes have become soft, add the broccoli and boil for 2 more minutes.
 Drain the water and mash the two together, still leaving a few large chunks of potato.
-Add the butter, cheese, salt and pepper.
+Add the butter, cheese, salt, and pepper.
 Mix with a spoon and set to the side.

 While the potatoes are boiling chop the rhubarb and strawberries.
-Place into a bowl with tapioca, lemon juice, sugar and cinnamon.
+Place into a bowl with tapioca, lemon juice, sugar, and cinnamon.
 Set to the side.